-These FAQs answer questions about MDTs in general and the NYC Elder Abuse Center’s EMDTs (Enhanced Multidisciplinary Teams) specifically.
+These FAQs answer questions about elder abuse Multidisciplinary Teams (MDTs) in general and the NYC Elder Abuse Center’s EMDTs (Enhanced Multidisciplinary Teams) specifically.

-2) Where are NYCEAC’s teams located?
-NYCEAC has piloted a team in Brooklyn and the Manhattan.
-Both of these teams are “enhanced” by the presence of a forensic accountant – a specialist in applying accounting concepts and practices to legal problems – and psychiatrists.
-Thus, they are both called Enhanced MDTS (“EMDTs”).
+3) Where are NYCEAC’s teams located?
+NYCEAC has teams in Brooklyn and Manhattan.
+Both of these teams are “enhanced” by the presence of a forensic account – a specialist in applying accounting concepts and practices to financial exploitation cases – geriatricians and geropsychiatrists.
+Thus, they are both called Enhanced MDTs (“EMDTs”).

-3) Who are the members of MDTs?
-MDTs are comprised of professionals, many working directly with victims.
-Together MDT members assess and prioritize the myriad issues involved in the cases, determine what services and interventions are needed and what additional experts might be consulted in order to improve outcomes.
+4) Who are the members of the EMDTs?
+EMDTs are comprised of professionals, many working directly with victims.
+Together EMDT members and specialists assess and prioritize the myriad issues involved in the cases, determine what services and interventions are needed, and what additional experts might be consulted to improve outcomes for vulnerable older adults.
 To effectively accomplish this, teams require a broad range of expertise at the table.
 NYCEAC’s EMDTs have specialists from many fields, including medicine, law, mental health, social work, protective services, elder abuse, aging, banking, law enforcement, criminal justice and forensic accounting.

-4) Who do the MDTs currently serve?
-NYCEAC’s teams serve elder abuse victims residing in Brooklyn and Manhattan.
+5) Who do the EMDTs currently serve?
+NYCEAC’s EMDTs serve elder abuse victims residing in Brooklyn and Manhattan.
 By September 2018, NYCEAC will have additional EMDTs in Queens and the Bronx.
 By December 2018, NYCEAC will have an additional EMDT in Staten Island.

-5) How do NYCEAC’s EMDTs work?
-An elder abuse case is initially referred to an EMDT by a professional contacting the Coordinator.
-The Coordinator then triages the case, evaluating its overall eligibility and the capability of the referring professional to resolve the case without team intervention.
-Once accepted for case review, the Coordinator works with the referring professional to prepare a case presentation for team discussion and schedules it for team review.
-The team hears the presentation and then works together to problem-solve, develop an action plan and coordinate responses.
-The Coordinator synchronizes the assessment and interventions of team members and schedules follow-up team reviews.
+6) How do NYCEAC’s EMDTs work?
+An elder abuse case is initially referred to an EMDT when a professional contacts the EMDT Coordinator (EMDTC).
+The EMDTC then triages the case, evaluating its overall eligibility and the capability of the referring professional to resolve the case without team intervention.
+Once accepted for case review, the EMDTC works with the referring professional to prepare a case presentation for team discussion, and schedules it for team review.
+The team hears the presentation and then works together to problem solve, develop an action plan, and coordinate responses.
+The EMDTC synchronizes the assessment and interventions of team members and schedules follow-up team reviews.

-7) Are consultation resources available for cases not heard by the full team?
-NYCEAC’s EMDTs cannot hear every case of elder abuse so they necessarily focus on the most complex ones.
-A Coordinator serves to triage cases and determines whether the case requires EMDT services.
+8) Are consultation resources available for cases not heard by the full team?
+NYCEAC EMDTs cannot hear every case of elder abuse, so they necessarily focus on the most complex ones.
+The EMDTC triages cases and determines whether the case requires EMDT services.
 For other cases, NYCEAC offers case consultation services for professionals.
-These consultations connect professionals with specialists from a range of fields, including medicine, psychiatry, social work, law and forensic accounting.
+These consultations connect professionals with specialists from a range of fields, including medicine, psychiatry, social work, law, and forensic accounting.
 Also, supportive counseling is provided at the NYCEAC Helpline for concerned non-professionals in the lives of NYC-residing elder abuse victims (212-746-6905).